 The property pseudo-persistence or continuous presence is difficult to predict on the level of the substance, as it depends also on external factors e.g. emission and usage patterns.
 Monitoring results would provide more certainty for the “continuous presence”, however this would imply that action is taken only after problems have already risen, which is against the preventive policy of REACH.
 A normal risk assessment in terms of predicted environmental concentration versus predicted no effect concentration should be applicable to this class of substances.
 But some chronic effects could arise from the chronic exposure, which are not captured within standard test durations (Mackay et al. 2014).

 Introducing emission scenarios into the PBT/vPvB context is to be avoided, as the basic idea is to identify substances for which there is no safe concentration based on intrinsic hazardous properties.
-However, environmental half-lives are not intrinsic properties neither, but the testing environments are controlled laboratory setups where comparable data can be obtained.
+However, environmental half-lives are not intrinsic properties, either, but the testing environments are controlled laboratory setups where comparable data can be obtained.

 Theoretically, it is possible that substances, which are degradable in standard simulation environments might be persistent in vulnerable environments, lacking a degrading a capacity.
 Therefore, continuous presence could be due to continuous emissions but also lack of degradation in the considered environment.